ngeiswei/dsynkant/README.md

 --------

 It's rather barebone right now.
 There is no GUI, no presets, and no sound!
-It only compiles on Linux but the code should be pretty portable.
+It only compiles on Linux but the code should easily be portable to other platforms.
 It supports DSSI and VST.

 Requirements
 ------------